-Name of Officer/Position Total Remuneration Patrick O. Ng, Executive Vice President Contable in management 2 above Cornelio S. Mapa, Jr., Executive Vice President See table in paragraph 3 above.
+Name of Officer/Position Total Remuneration

+Patrick O. Ng, Executive Vice President

+Cornelio S. Mapa, Jr., Executive Vice President See table in paragraph 3 above.

 E. BOARD COMMITTEES

 1) Number of Members, Functions and Responsibilities

 Provide details on the number of members of each committee, its functions, key responsibilities and the power/authority delegated to it by the Board: